Chair: Patrick W. Keef

 350 Mathematical Modeling and Numerical Methods

-This course explores the process of building, analyzing, and interpreting mathematical descriptions of physical processes.
-Topics may include feature extraction, partial differential equations, neural networks, statistical models.
-The course will involve some computer programming, so previous programming experience is helpful, but not required.
-Prerequisite: a first course in Statistics or consent of instructor.
+This course explores the process of building, analyzing and interpreting mathematical descriptions of physical processes.
+This may include theoretical models using statistics and differential equations, simulation modeling, and empirical modeling (meaning model building from data).
+The course will involve some computer programming, so previous programming experience is helpful.
+Prerequisite: Math 240 and 244.

 358 Combinatorics and Graph Theory

 Topics in elementary combinatorics, including: permutations, combinations, generating functions, the inclusion-exclusion principle, and other counting techniques; graph theory; and recurrence relations.
 Prerequisites: Mathematics 260 or consent of instructor.